 I do however question the quality of the majority of these courses.
 One of the SEO courses in the Udemy screenshot below shows 8 hours of content over 158 lectures…which means 3 minutes per lecture!
 You have to wonder if they made each lecture so small to be able to boast they had “158 lectures”…

-Personally, I’d hesitant, but at $14 per course you may be able to spend a few weeks trying 4 or 5 until you find one of the quality that you are looking for.
+Personally, I’m hesitant, but at $14 per course you may be able to spend a few weeks trying 4 or 5 until you find one up to the quality that you are looking for.

 Some of these courses are still selling content created many years ago (of which many of the techniques form this error no longer work).
 Looks for courses keep their courses reasonably up to date with the latest SEO techniques.